jbkordass/lightweight-pipeline/doc/minimal_example.rst

 Minimal Example
 ===============

-This section provides a detailed explanation of the minimal example pipeline setup.
-It demonstrates how to configure and run a simple pipeline using `lw_pipeline`.
+This section provides an overview of a minimal example pipeline setup processing EEG data using the MNE-BIDS package.

+It demonstrates

+#.
+More complex pipeline steps.
+#.
+Using the Pipeline_MNE_BIDS_Data class to handle MNE-BIDS data.
+#.
+Running the pipeline (interactively) from a jupyter notebook.
+#.
+Using sphinx doc to document the pipeline steps.

 Folder Structure
 ----------------